heimrichhannot/contao-amp-bundle/README.md

 ## Known limitations

 - currently AMP pages without a non-AMP layout are not supported
-- currently only works with twig template bundle
 - currently amp can only added to complete page trees